 The Russian language is, in fact, a Slavic language, or more precisely, an East Slavic language.
-It’s closely related to such languages as Ukrainian and Belarusian, but also to the main Slavic language family which include languages like Czech, Macedonian, Polish, Serbian and Bulgarian.
+It’s closely related to such languages as Ukrainian and Belarusian, but also to the main Slavic language family which includes languages like Czech, Macedonian, Polish, Serbian, and Bulgarian.

 Does this mean that Russian is completely unrelated to English?
 No, it doesn’t because even though the Russian language is Slavic and the English language is Germanic, both Slavic and Germanic languages are part of the “Indo European” family of languages.

 What Are Slavic Languages And What’s Slavic About Russian?

 As mentioned, the Slavic language family is one of the main branches of the Indo European language tree.
 Other branches include Germanic, Romance, Hellenic, and many more.

 The Slavic languages are known for being very homogeneous.
 The individual languages look more alike than the languages of other language families.
 One of the reasons for this might be that they only had around a millennium to develop.
 In 1000 A.D, a thousand years ago, the whole Slavic region spoke more or less the same language known as Common Slavic.

 One typical trait of Slavic languages that we find in Russian is the high degree of inflection.
 Inflected languages like to put prefixes and suffixes onto words and change some of the vowels inside of the words following certain grammatical rules.
 This isn’t as complicated as it sounds, because English uses inflection too when we speak of verb tenses and conjugation.